Anti-Racism Observatory for Scotland

 The need for an Observatory that would hold the Scottish Government and other public sector bodies to account for their commitment to anti-racism came to the fore during the COVID-19 pandemic which once again exposed that long-standing, systemic racism still exists and can have fatal consequences.

 Prior to the award of the contract, a long period of exploration and consultation was carried out by previous advisory groups.
 More information is available here: Anti-Racism Interim Governance Group and Design Advisory Group.
+This work is informing the development of AROS.

 Throughout the work to support AROS and beyond, CRER will continue with its research, scrutiny and campaigning work to tackle structural racism in Scotland.